-In addition to the alternatives considered and analyzed in detail, the Draft EIS/EIR explained why several other alternatives considered during the four-year planning effort were considered but rejected from further consideration.
-One set of alternatives were found to have fatal flaws because they would not meet one or more project screening criteria, which were developed taking into account the purpose and need of the project as identified through the CWTP and the Feasibility Study, thereby making them infeasible.
+In addition to the alternatives considered and analyzed in detail, the Draft EIS/EIR explained why several other alternatives considered during the three-year planning effort were considered but rejected from further consideration.
+One set of alternatives were found to have fatal flaws because they would not meet one or more project screening criteria, which were developed taking into account the purpose and need of the project as identified through the CWTP and the Feasibility Study.
 These alternatives included (1) a curb-lane BRT with no parallel parking, and (2) a surface light rail or subway alternative.
 The Authority considered other alternatives also, but rejected them from further consideration in the Draft EIS/EIR because they were judged low-performing alternatives, in that they would do little to meet the screening criteria.
 These alternatives included (1) transit preferential street treatments and bus bulbs, but without dedicated bus lane, and (2) peak-period only dedicated bus lane.

 The Authority published a Notice of Availability/Notice of Completion ("NOA/NOC") and distributed copies of the Draft EIS/EIR to the State Clearinghouse (State Clearinghouse Number 2007092059), which the Clearinghouse received on November 7, 2011.
-A Notice of Availability also appeared in the Federal Register on November 4, 2011.
 The Authority noticed the availability of the Draft EIS/EIR for public review and comment and the date and time of the Authority public hearing and online webinar on the Draft EIS/EIR by mailing a postcard NOA/NOC to properties within a 500-foot radius of Van Ness Avenue within the project limits and to properties fronting Gough and Franklin streets in the Project corridor.
-This radius mailing to approximately 17,000 properties included residential and commercial properties.
+This radius mailing to approximately 17,000 properties included various residential and commercial properties.
 The postcard NOA/NOC provided information on where the Draft EIS/EIR was available for review and how to obtain an electronic copy, hard copy, or CD copy of the document.
-Multilingual notices (English, Spanish and Chinese) were published in local newspapers and on transit vehicles, shelters and poles throughout the corridor and multilingual fact sheets were distributed throughout the circulation period.
+Multilingual notices (English, Spanish and Chinese) were published in local newspapers and on transit vehicles, shelters and poles throughout the corridor.
 The SFCTA also announced the availability of the Draft EIS/EIR on the agency's Facebook page and Twitter feed.
-The Authority gave presentations on the project to multiple community, civic and neighborhood organizations during the public circulation period.
+The Authority gave presentations on the project to neighborhood organization, and the SFCTA provided an informational table at the Sunday Streets event on October 23, 2011.

 The Authority held a duly noticed public hearing on the Draft EIS/EIR on November 30, 2011 and an online webinar on December 5, 2011.
-At the hearing, members of the public had an opportunity to submit comments, and the webinar directed people on how to submit comments from their computer screens.
-The Authority made the Draft EIS/EIR available for public review and comment by placing electronic copies on the project website and by making hardcopies available at the SFMTA, Planning Department, multiple branches of the San Francisco Public Library and Authority offices from November 4 through December 23, 2011.
-CDs were available upon request and hard copies were available for purchase at the Authority's offices.
-Comments could be sent by mail or email throughout the circulation period in addition to verbal comments that could be submitted at the public hearing.
-Access to the technical memoranda supporting the conclusions in the Draft EIS/EIR were made available upon request.
+At the hearing and webinar, members of the public had an opportunity to submit comments.
+The Authority made the Draft EIS/EIR available for public review and comment from November 4 through December 23, 2011.

-After the close of public comments on the Draft EIS/EIR, the Authority and the SFMTA selected the LPA for inclusion in the Final EIS/EIR as required by NEPA regulations of the FTA as set forth in the Code of Federal Regulations, Title 23, Part 771.125.
-The selected LPA is a refinement of the center-running alternatives with limited left turns and is referred to as Center Lane BRT with Right Side Boarding/Single Median and Limited Left Turns.
-It combines features of Build Alternatives 3 and 4 with Design Option B to reduce the need to rebuild the entirety of the median or procure dual-side door vehicles.
+After the publication of the Draft EIS/EIR, the Authority and the SFMTA selected the LPA for inclusion in the Final EIS/EIR as required by NEPA regulations of the FTA as set forth in the Code of Federal Regulations, Title 23, Part 771.125.
+The selected LPA is a refinement of the center-running alternative with limited left turns and is referred to as Center Lane BRT with Right Side Boarding/Single Median and Limited Left Turns.
+It combines features of Build Alternatives 3 and 4 to reduce the need to rebuild the median or procure dual-side door vehicles.